greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 ## Variations on Waterfall

-With the limitations and inflexibility of Waterfall, many early methodologies were created to attempt to minimise this issue.
+Many early methodologies were created to try minimise the inflexibility of Waterfall.

 ### V-Model